Tag Archives: Cosmetic Dentistry

 As we age, our teeth wear down and our faces appear more short.
 The cheeks also become sunken in and there is a collapse of the dental arches.
 This creates the appearance of more defined lines around the mouth and lower face, as well as an aging effect due to discoloration and reduced quality of the dental aesthetics.
 This is why Smile South Florida performs a dental restorative facelift.

-dental facelift is the use of cosmetic dentistry to create the effect of a traditional facelift, without intrusive plastic surgery.
+A dental facelift is the use of cosmetic dentistry to create the effect of a traditional facelift, without intrusive plastic surgery.

-dental facelift can take years off of the face by restoring the fullness of the face lost over time.
+A dental facelift can take years off of the face by restoring the fullness of the face lost over time.
 It can have a significant impact on not just the look of the patients face, but also on the function by having proper tooth, bite, and jaw alignment.

 As we reach middle age, the dental arches, especially on the lower teeth, have a tendency to collapse inward given a sunken in look to the jaw.
 Widening the smile is one important method to help in giving back the fullness of the cheeks.
 We take into consideration replacing lost tooth structure and improving the height of the teeth.
-The teeth also start to become chipped, worncrooked, discolored, and can even fall out/be missing.
+The teeth also start to become chipped, worn, crooked, discolored, and can even fall out/be missing.
 This also presents severe aging effect to the mouth, and especially the entire face.

 Here are some of the dramatic results that can be achieved through cosmetic and restorative dentistry at Smile South Florida: